 Saturday, September 1 - Saturday, September 8, 2018

 This trip begins with a welcome lunch in Dublin and then a drive to Connemara afterward.
 Participants are encouraged to arrive in Dublin at least one day before our trip begins and then meet at the lunch.
 Airport transfers will be provided for those who choose to fly in on the 1st, but please ensure that your flight lands no later than 10am.
 Those who are already in Dublin will be responsible for getting themselves to our welcome lunch (location to be provided after registration).
-The trip will finish in Cork on the 8th; we will provide transfers to that airport (ORK) on that day.
+The trip will finish in Cork on the 8th; we will provide transfers to that airport (ORK) on that day for flights departing no earlier than 12 noon.

 An ultra-running background is not required, but strong distance running abilities, some experience in the mountains and a sense of adventure is a must!
 Participants should arrive prepared to cover the full distance each day.